 Since the subtypes of Giardia infecting dogs are different from the subtypes for people, the risk of humans getting giardiasis from a dog is small.[1,7] However since transmission is possible, people should practice good hygiene (washing hands; avoiding contact with dog stool) around dogs that carry Giardia.
 This is especially true for people that have compromised immune systems and are more susceptible to infections.
 If your dog had carried or does carry Giardia and you or a family member that interacts with the dog becomes sick with intestinal problems, then be sure to tell the human healthcare professionals.
 While the risk for humans getting giardiasis from a dog is low, it isn’t zero.

 Even with good hygiene, Giardia infections are quite common and probably the most common intestinal parasite of dogs.
 Dogs become infected by swallowing the Giardia cysts.[1,3] Since cysts are infectious immediately upon passing in the stool, dogs can also easily pick up infections from stool-eating behavior.
 Prevention is best achieved by preventing your dog from eating stool.
 Also try to prevent your dog from eating soil or grass or plants where other dogs frequent; or drinking from water (puddles) that could have been contaminated with Giardia.
 Giving your dog constant access to fresh, clean water and quickly picking up and properly disposing of dog stool are the two most practical ways to prevent Giardia infections.
 Although preventive measures are helpful, infections are still possible.
-For this reason, it’s recommended that adult dogs have their stool tested 1 to 2 times a year for Giardia, and up to 4 times in the first year for puppies.
+For this reason, it’s recommended that adult dogs have their stool tested 1 to 2 times a year for Giardia, and 4 times in the first year for puppies.

 Most veterinarians will recommend treating dogs infected with Giardia when symptoms like soft stools or diarrhea are present.
 Sometimes for mild symptoms the treatment is simply supportive, like switching the dog temporarily to a bland home diet or prescription diet.
 If the symptoms are worse or not resolving, veterinarians may also prescribe medication targeting the disease-causing Giardia trophozoites.

 Many veterinarians will also encourage owners to treat Giardia infected dogs without symptoms.
 This is the same medical approach (treating even if symptoms aren’t present) typically used for roundworms, hookworms, tapeworms, whipworms, and coccidia.
 The rationale for this is threefold: parasite infections can worsen over time and lead to symptoms and disease, dogs with intestinal parasites can be expected to shed them in their stools and risk infecting other dogs, and some parasites can infect and harm people.
-These are all sensible reasons to try and eliminate Giardia infections in dogs, even if the dog doesn’t have symptoms at the time of diagnosis.
+These are all sensible reasons to try and eliminate Giardia infections in dogs, even if the dog doesn’t have symptoms at the time of detection.

 However, not all veterinarians recommend treating Giardia infections in dogs without symptoms.
 One reason is because many dogs carrying Giardia don’t show any signs of illness.
 In these cases, the dog’s immune system is probably keeping the infection under control.
 Another reason is that medication side effects can (rarely) occur.
 There are currently no FDA-approved medications to treat this parasite in the U.S. and response to treatment (elimination of Giardia) isn’t always successful.
 This is most likely because the dog remains in an environment where re-infection keeps occurring, but not always.
 Other considerations for treatment failure are poor immune response, drug resistance, or the trophozoites are in the gallbladder or ducts of the pancreas where the medication is less effective.